 The NPAC SMS receives the M-CREATE response indicating whether the serviceProvLRN object was created successfully.

 If the serviceProvLRN object was created, the NPAC SMS sends an M-CREATE request to all Local SMS(s) for the serviceProvLRN object.
+For the XML interface, LRCD – LrnCreateDownload.

 The Local SMS(s) responds by sending an M-CREATE response indicating whether the serviceProvLRN object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 If the serviceProvLRN object was created, the NPAC SMS sends an M-CREATE request to all SOA(s) for the serviceProvLRN object.
+For the XML interface, LRCD – LrnCreateDownload.

 The SOA(s) responds by sending an M-CREATE response indicating whether the serviceProvLRN object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 LRN Creation by the SOA